-Fujitsu and Ericsson Team up on 5G Partnership
+Fujitsu and Ericsson Team Up on 5G Partnership

-TOKYO and STOCKHOLM, Oct.
-26, 2018 /PRNewswire/ -- Fujitsu Limited and Ericsson (NASDAQ: ERIC) have entered an agreement to deliver end-to-end 5G network solutions and related services under a strategic partnership.
+TOKYO and STOCKHOLM, Oct 26, 2018 - (ACN Newswire) - Fujitsu Limited and Ericsson (NASDAQ: ERIC) have entered an agreement to deliver end-to-end 5G network solutions and related services under a strategic partnership.
 The two companies are joining forces to develop this based on their combined portfolios - spanning radio access and core network - for the dynamic 5G market in Japan, connecting communications service providers to the global 5G ecosystem.

 The two companies aim to initially provide systems and solutions for the Japanese market, and seek to further expand their collaboration to other customers globally.